Intermarch3/gno_community/packages/r/intermarch3/goo/README.md

 ## Tokenomics

-The Oracle Soulbound Token (OOT) is a non-transferable token that represents voting power in the oracle system.
+The token (OOT) is a non-transferable token that represents voting power in the oracle system.
 - **Acquisition**: Users can acquire OOT by calling `BuyInitialVoteToken` and paying a fee in GNOT.
 This action mints one OOT to the caller's address (can only buy 1 initial token).
-Vote token holders can participate in disputes and earn rewards by voting correctly.
+OOT holders can participate in disputes and earn rewards by voting correctly.
 By voting correctly, they can earn a portion of the slashed bonds from losing parties and gain 2 Vote tokens, incentivizing accurate and honest participation in the oracle system and increasing their voting power.
 - **GNOT Usage**: The reward and the Bond (in GNOT Token) need to be less than the bond to avoid trying to game the system by creating disputes just to earn tokens, as they would lose more from the bond than the reward.
 This design is not final and can be adjusted based on community feedback and economic analysis.

 ## Usage Example

 Here is a full workflow using `gnokey`.
-**0. Buy Vote Token for Voter Role**
+**0. Buy OOT for Voter Role (one time action)**
 ```bash
 # Buy Oracle Soulbound Token (replace <voter-key-name> with your key name)
 gnokey maketx call -pkgpath "gno.land/r/intermarch3/goo" -func "BuyInitialVoteToken" -gas-fee 1000000ugnot -gas-wanted 10000000 -send "1000000ugnot" -broadcast -chainid "dev" -remote "tcp://127.0.0.1:26657" <voter-key-name>